Trying to decide between the .30-06 Springfield and 7mm Remington Magnum cartridges? Here’s what you need to know about them.

 The exact details vary by load of course.
 Once again though, the gap in performance increases with range in favor of the 7mm Remington Magnum.

-Now let’s talk about recoil.
+Moving on, let’s talk about recoil.

 The table below compares the recoil produced by the handloads that approximate the performance of the Hornady Precision Hunter factory load above for each cartridge when fired from identical 8 pound rifles.